nstrayer/marketStory/README.md

 The menu/nav panel is the grid states map.
 To highlight lines you click on a given state.

 To deal with mobile/normal use the same paradigm that was used for the points visualization.

+## ToDo
+- Add a data info field on the selected states with columns for different metrics.
+Add rankings next to them for context. e.g. `Michigan 4.2% (31)`.
+- Maybe add the ability to switch stuff to the ranking view? not sure if it's a good idea.